 Giving Compass' Take:

-• Vu Le, writing for Nonprofit AF, discusses how and why funders can support systems change work by funding advocacy and community organizing alongside direct service efforts.
+- Vu Le, writing for Nonprofit AF, discusses the urgent need for donors to fund advocacy and community organizing efforts alongside direct service work.

 Over the past few decades, the invasive brambles of injustice and inequity have taken root in our world, watered by racists and xenophobes.
 Direct service is like cutting down the leaves and stems: the results are immediate and visible, it feels good, and it does slow down the plant’s growth.
 Advocacy and systems change work, the digging out of the roots, is the opposite: It takes 10 times longer, you get injured and dirty doing it, it is aggravating and frustrating, and possibly leads to extreme cussing that may be heard by your small children while they are on a break from crisis-home-schooling.